-Figure 1: City of Providence's electricity, natural gas, and fuel oil consumption, FY 2010 - FY 2019.
+Figure 1: City of Providence's electricity, natural gas, and fuel oil consumption, FY 2010 - FY 2020.

 The City of Providence has been benchmarking and monitoring its energy consumption as part of its fiscal and environmental agenda since 2010.
-This FY 2019 report marks the fifth annual municipal energy report released by the Office of Sustainability.
+This FY 2020 report marks the sixth annual municipal energy report released by the Office of Sustainability.
 The Office of Sustainability uses the U.S. Environmental Protection Agency's Energy Star Portfolio Manager to track all of the electric, natural gas, oil, and water used by City facilities.
 This data helps the City manage its energy consumption and identify opportunities for investment and savings.
 The information in this report summarizes the full dataset, which is available on the City's Open Data Portal.

-The City's facilities, including buildings and outdoor lighting, used 430,914 MMBtu of energy in FY 2019 in the form of electricity, natural gas, and oil.
+The City's facilities, including buildings and outdoor lighting, used 366,433 MMBtu of energy in FY 2020 in the form of electricity, natural gas, and oil.
+The City's facilities, including school buildings operated by Providence Public Schools, were impacted by the COVID-19 pandemic during the final quarter of FY 2020.
+As a result, some of the drop in consumption may be attributable to those operational changes.